Wilhelm Zaisser: Career in Soviet Intelligence

 After returning to the Weimar Republic in 1924, Zaisser became one of the leaders of the KPD intelligence wing, reporting directly to the Central Committee.
-Throughout the 1920s, Zaisser was also a paramilitary instructor and political leader for the KPD in such the areas of Rhine, Westphalia and Berlin.
-He also worked covertly in other nations for the [GRU from 1925 to 1926 as a military advisor to Syria.
-Starting in 1927, Zaisser worked almost exclusively for the Executive Committee of the Comintern, serving as a military advisor to China (1927–1930) and the Czechoslovak Army (1930–1932).
+Throughout the 1920s, he was a paramilitary instructor and political leader for the KPD in such the areas of Rhine, Westphalia and Berlin.
+He also worked covertly in other nations for the GRU, acting as a military advisor to Syrian and Berber revolutionaries from 1925 to 1926.
+Starting in 1927, Zaisser worked almost exclusively for the Executive Committee of the Comintern, serving as a military advisor in China from 1927 to 1930 (co-organizing the Guangzhou Uprising alongside Heinz Neumann) and Czechoslovakia from 1930 to 1932.
 His covert activities were ultimately rewarded by full membership in the Communist Party of the Soviet Union in 1932 and full Soviet citizenship in 1940.
 In 1936, Zaisser traveled to the Second Spanish Republic under the covert identity of "Gomez."

 On behalf of the Soviets, Zaisser became a military advisor to the Spanish Republican Army, while secretly remaining a, GRU agent, and as the Chief of the Servicio de Investigación Militar, the political police of the Second Spanish Republic.
 Wilhelm Zaisser's deputy was a career NKVD operative and future Stasi Minister Erich Mielke, who used the cover name "Fritz Leissner."

 In addition to Zaisser and Mielke, the S.I.M. was filled with countless other agents of the GRU and NKVD, whose Spanish rezident was General Aleksandr Mikhailovich Orlov.
 According to author Donald Rayfield, "Stalin, Yezhov, and Beria distrusted Soviet participants in the Spanish war.
 Military advisors like Vladimir Antonov-Ovseenko, journalists like Koltsov were open to infection by the heresies, especially Trotsky's, prevalent among the Republic's supporters.
 NKVD agents sent to Spain were therefore keener on abducting and murdering anti-Stalinists among Republican leaders and International Brigade commanders than on fighting Franco.
 The defeat of the Republic, in Stalin's eyes, was caused not by the NKVD's diversionary efforts, but by the treachery of the heretics."

 Zaisser quickly achieved the rank of brigadier general (initially commanding XIII International Brigade), and in 1937, he became leader of all the pro-Republican International Brigades operating in Spain.
 Following the end of the Spanish Civil War in 1939, Zaisser returned to Moscow to resume working for the Comintern, but was thrown into jail, apparently because of the failure of the Soviet intervention in Spain.
 During and after World War II, Zaisser taught Stalinist re-education courses to German prisoners of war.